It’s not about someone making a difference on their own; it’s about everybody pulling together to make a difference.

 World of Difference has a strong track record of working with Cambodians to break the cycle of poverty that has been thrust upon them through historical events.
 “Humanitarian Tours” allow you to be a tourist with a conscience because we add opportunities to participate in community building activities with Cambodians in Cambodia as part of your sightseeing adventures.

-Humanitarian Tour January 2024
+January 2024 outline

 Cambodia’s Siem Reap is charming, culturally exquisite and is home to the ancient wonder Angkor Wat.
 In this impoverished country tourism is Siem Reap’s life line and COVID severed it.
 It would be my great delight if you would consider joining me as I lead my 14th tour on behalf of Rotary in support of Siem Reap tourism and wider Cambodia support.
 The 12 day tour starts on Monday 15th and the cost for all hotels, meals, insurance, entry fees, transport and other land costs is $1499.00 ex flights.